An Unusual Emotional Reaction

 “Believe in your mission.
 Believe in your power.”
 They said.

-With 15 minutes left before reaching the airport, I closed my eyes.
+With 15 minutes left on the shuttle bus before reaching the airport, I closed my eyes.
 While sitting on the dark noisy shuttle bus, I began to mutter to myself over and over again, “I believe in my mission!
 I believe in my power!
 I believe in my mission!
 I believe in my power!”
 I imagined that I was already on the flight to Sydney.
 I could not let any doubt come in the way of making it on that flight.
 I believe in my mission!
 I believe in my power!

 After arriving at the airport, I made my way to the check-in counter for China Airlines as quickly as I could.
 I didn’t even have time to look at the clock.
 When I got to the check-in counter, there was barely any line up.
 I supposed most of the passengers had already checked-in.
 I gave the lady at the check-in counter my passport and said, “I have a little problem.
 I didn’t have a Visa to go to Australia.
 I tried to apply the Visa at the train station but they said that I had to wait 12 hours.
 I thought I would come here and try again.”
 I said quickly.